-Crossing the Puget Sound by ferry – with a stout wind in your face, this journey will set the stage for your visit.
-The Washington State Ferry System is the largest system of ferries in the country.
+Crossing the Puget Sound by ferry.
+With a stout wind in your face, this journey will set the stage for your visit.
+The Washington State Ferry System is the largest system of ferries in the whole country.
 They make hopping around from peninsula, to island, and back to the mainland a breathtaking and invigorating adventure.
 You’re likely to spot several porpoises, waterbirds, and other seafaring creatures on the ride over — maybe even a pod of elusive orcas (if you’re lucky).

-Waterfront Pizza – Located on Water Street in the center of town, this is arguably the best pizza you will ever taste outside of Manhattan— get your enormous slices to go and it it on the little beach right next to the counter where you placed your order.
+Waterfront Pizza.
+Located on Water Street in the center of town, this is arguably the best pizza you will ever taste outside of Manhattan— get your enormous slices to go and eat them on the little beach right next to the counter.
 The lines are long, but believe me, the pizza is well worth the wait.

-William James Booksellers– Rainy day on your hands?
+William James Booksellers.
+Rainy day on your hands?
 This is the place to waste an hour or even a whole day.
-With an amazingly diverse collection of floor-to-ceiling books for prices cheap enough to make you wish you brought another suitcase, this is the bibliophile’s secret paradise.
+With an amazingly diverse collection of floor-to-ceiling books for prices cheap enough to make you wish you brought another suitcase, it’s a bibliophile’s secret paradise.
 Check it out, and be prepared to fill a bag or two.

-Khu Larb Thai – Superb, authentic Thai food can be yours without leaving the shores of the United States.
-The Olympic Peninsula’s first Thai Restaurant has been wowing foodies for more than 23 years.
+Khu Larb Thai.
+Superb, authentic Thai food can be yours without leaving the shores of the US.
+The Olympic Peninsula’s first Thai Restaurant has been wowing foodies for more than 25 years.
 No matter what you order, you’ll be delighted with the food, the service, and the ambiance.

-The Wooden Boat Festival – The biggest and most inspiring wooden boat festival in the whole world — if you’re headed this way in September, you have to put this on your bucket list.
+The Wooden Boat Festival.
+The biggest and most inspiring wooden boat festival in the whole world — if you’re headed this way in September (8-10 in 2017), you have to put this on your bucket list.
 You’ll be inundated with music, demonstrations, pirate plays, and sailing regattas.
 The incredible and historical craftsmanship of the wooden boat takes center stage during this popular weekend event.

-Chetzemoka Park – This little waterfront park is a treat to visit on a sunny afternoon or evening.
-Bring a picnic and stroll through the expansive gardens of donated tropical gardens and the trellis-covered rose promenade.
-There arebotanical secrets here that are just waiting to be discovered.
+Chetzemoka Park.
+This little waterfront park is a treat to visit on a sunny afternoon.
+Bring a picnic and stroll through the expansive gardens of donated tropical flowers and the colorful rose promenade.
+There are botanical secrets here that are just waiting to be discovered.

 There’s plenty of reasons to head to this beautiful corner of the Pacific Northwest.
 Whether you’re hitting up some urban culture in Seattle, or making a pilgrimage to Olympic National Park, your road trip will be so much more colorful with an extended stop in this unique and hip seafaring town.